yingy4/ScalaFinalProject/README.md

   3. Once all the servers are up, use a websocket client of your choice using a browser of your choice, connect to the              websocket and make a request.

-  Steps to Spark Analysis App:
+  Steps to run Spark Analysis App:
   1. Install Hbase
   2. Run the project with the dataset.